rantoniello/MediaProcessors/docs/CODECS_MUXERS_LOOPBACK_EXAMPLE.md

 #### Initializing and handling the de-multiplexer

-Regarding to initialization, the RTSP client must be provided with the listening URL in the instantiation (e.g. "rtsp_url=rtsp://127.0.0.1:8574/session").
+Regarding to the de-multiplexer initialization, the RTSP client must be provided with the listening URL in the instantiation (e.g. "rtsp_url=rtsp://127.0.0.1:8574/session").

 When handling the de-mutiplexer, client application does not know at first instance how many sources are carried in a session.
-Thus, when established the session and the streaming started -that is, when receiving the first frame-, the de-multiplexer API should be used to know the elementary streams carried and the identifiers assigned to each one.
+Thus, once the session is established and the multimedia streaming started -that is, when receiving the first frame-, the de-multiplexer API should be used to know the elementary streams carried and the identifiers assigned to each one.
 It is important to remark that the elementary streams identifiers used at the multiplexer are decoupled of the ones used at the de-multiplexer (in fact, in the case of the RTSP implementation, the de-multiplexer uses the service port as the Id., and the multiplexer use an incrementing counter).<br>
 We ask then for the state of the demutiplexer when receiving the first frame (see de-multiplexer thread function 'dmux_thr()'):
 @code
 ret_code= procs_opt(thr_ctx->procs_ctx, "PROCS_ID_GET", thr_ctx->dmux_proc_id, &rest_str);